Sending Your eBooks to Perlego

 22 -

-Username and Password: These secure details will be sent directly to you via email by our Technical Onboarding Team.
+Username and Password: These secure details will be sent directly to you via email by our content team.

 🔒 Please note: when you receive your FTP details, please save them in a secure location.
 You will need these credentials every time you log in